Last Updated: March 2, 2026

 Negotiation Insights

-Level Designation: Pushing for a higher level (e.g., from 62 to 63) significantly increases all compensation components—this is your highest leverage point.
+Level Designation: Pushing for a higher level (e.g., from L62 to L63) significantly increases all compensation components.
+This is your highest leverage point.

-Stock vs. Base: Microsoft may be more flexible with stock grants than base salary increases.
+Stock vs. Base: Microsoft may be more flexible with stock grants than base salary.
 If they won’t budge on base, negotiate for higher RSUs.

-Location Impact: Compensation varies by location with up to 30% difference between high and low-cost markets.
-Remote roles typically follow the location where you reside.
+Location Impact: Up to 30% difference between high and low-cost markets.
+Remote roles typically follow where you reside.

-Prior Experience: Highlighting relevant customer success experience with quantified outcomes (NRR improvement, consumption growth, renewals) can justify higher starting levels and compensation.
+Prior Experience: Highlighting customer success experience with quantified outcomes (NRR improvement, consumption growth, renewals) can justify higher starting levels.

 Tools and Technologies Used by Microsoft CSAMs